The Problem of Slavery in the Age of Emancipation by David Brion Davis

 John Gray is Emeritus Professor of European Thought at the London School of Economics.
 Among his recent books are Straw Dogs: Thoughts on Humans and Other Animals, False Dawn: The Delusions of Global Capitalism, Heresies: Against Progress and Other Illusions, and The Immortalization Commission: Science and the Strange Quest to Cheat Death.
 His latest book, The Silence of Animals: On Progress and Other Modern Myths, will be published in June 2013.

 Anatol Lieven is a Professor in the War Studies Department of King’s College London and a Senior Fellow of the New America Foundation in Washington, D.C.
-He is the author of Pakistan: A Hard Country.
+He is the author of Ukraine and Russia: A Fraternal Rivalry.

 Alison Lurie is Frederic J. Whiton Professor of American Literature Emerita at Cornell.
 She is the author of two collections of essays on children’s literature, Don’t Tell the Grownups and Boys and Girls Forever, and the editor of The Oxford Book of Fairy Tales.
 Her most recent novel is Truth and Consequences.